zkc3783/dream-share-discover/README.md

 Welcome to our team's GitHub page!
 We are a diverse team focusing on creating solutions for the urban explorer, sharing our daily life, and fostering discovery.
 Our team consists of four Chinese members from **J**i**L**in **U**niversity and two Portuguese members from The **U**niversity of **T**rás-os-Montes and **A**lto **D**ouro.

+Our team's focus is on the web application, while we also have our partners work on complementary components.
+Together, we're creating a comprehensive ecosystem for urban explorers.

 ## 📢 News

 Stay tuned for updates, announcements, and exciting news about our projects!